Ring (jewellery): Archaic and classical Greek

 Archaic Greek rings were to some extent influenced by Egyptian rings, although they tended to be less substantial and were not generally used as working signet rings.
 As gold was not locally available, rings made in the eastern colonies tended to be made from silver and bronze, while Etruscans used gold.

 The classical period showed a shift away from bronze to a wider adoption of silver and gold.
 The most typical design of the period involved a lozenge bezel mounting an intaglio device.
 Over time, the bezel moved towards a more circular form.

-Roman Rings
+Roman

 During the early and middle imperial era (first two centuries AD), a typical Roman ring consisted of a thick hoop that tapered directly into a slightly wider bezel.
 An engraved oval gem would be embedded within the bezel with the top of the gem only rising slightly above the surrounding ring material.
-Such rings are known as Henig II and III/Guiraud 2 in formal academic parlance or simply as Roman rings to modern jewellers.
+Such rings are known as Henig II and III / Guiraud 2 in technical parlance or simply as Roman rings to modern jewellers.
 In general, Roman rings became more elaborate in the third and fourth centuries AD.

+Germanic

+Rings were highly important in early Germanic cultures, being worn variously on arms, fingers and necks.
+They had a central role in the interconnected roles of swearing oaths, affirming loyalty through gifting, and in financial transactions.
+They further feature prominently in Germanic mythology and legend and are widely distributed in the archaeological record, being frequently found across the Germanic-speaking world between the Migration Period and into the Viking Age.